Senior Content Specialist

 How would you feel if you were that customer?
 Personally, I’d feel a bit irked that this store would advertise something to me that I couldn’t even buy.
 If it happened a couple times, I might even decide my time would be better spent on another site.

 Marketers on Facebook usually use Dynamic Ads for a Broad Audience (DABA) for their promotions.
 With this type of promotion, Facebook’s algorithm shows products to new customers who have similar interests to your current customers.

 The issue isn’t with your stock; it’s with what you promote and when.
 When you run standard dynamic ads on Facebook, their algorithm promotes products based on cumulative performance; the better it performs (in terms of transactions) the more it gets promoted.

 Unfortunately, the algorithm is very slow in determining whether or not the popular product being promoted is out of stock for certain size or color variants.
 Not all purchases are made impulsively, so the algorithm gives the customer time to come back.
-It can take 2 - 4 weeks for the algorithm to figure out what’s causing the lack of conversions (sizes out of stock) for that variant, during which time your performance suffers.
+Your performance suffers during that time.

 You need to inform Facebook of which products have out-of-stock variants so they can stop promoting them.
 Now this is where a lot of online retailers will bow out; their IT teams would need to create a special size variant column to track and keep up-to-date.
 Except… there’s an easier way.

 The information collected by Google Shopping already includes size variant information, so there’s no need to bother the IT department; you just need to connect the data you already had.
 The other common blocker is the limited number of custom columns and the difficulty of use when it comes to setting up the actual campaigns on Facebook.